saralinnealindh/delta-updates-for-embedded-systems/README.md

 # About

-This is a example program showcasing an implementation of [DETools](https://github.com/eerimoq/detools) for [Zephyr](https://www.zephyrproject.org/) which enables firmware patching.
+This is a example program showcasing an implementation of [DETools](https://github.com/eerimoq/detools) for [Zephyr](https://www.zephyrproject.org/).
+It allows for incremental firmware updates, or [delta updates](https://en.wikipedia.org/wiki/Delta_update), as an alternative to the standard procedure of downloading new firmware in its entirety.

+_What does the program itself do???_

 The program was created for my [bachelor´s thesis](https://hdl.handle.net/20.500.12380/302598), which one may look through for implementation details, descriptions of the algorithms used, methodology, and suggestions for further research, among other things.
 Additionally, a brief summary of some key features will be outlined below.

 * The delta encoding algorithm used is the DETools implementation of [BSDiff](http://www.daemonology.net/bsdiff/) using [heat-shrink](https://github.com/atomicobject/heatshrink) for compression.
-* The implementation is currently hardware specific and assumes the [nRF52840 DK](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk) board is used.
+* The program is currently hardware specific and assumes the Nordic [nRF52840 DK](https://www.nordicsemi.com/Products/Development-hardware/nrf52840-dk) SoC is used.
+However, it will likely very easily be ported to other [Zephyr supported boards](https://docs.zephyrproject.org/latest/boards/index.html).
+* The program utilizes the Device Firmware Upgrade features facilitated by the [MCUBoot](https://www.mcuboot.com/) bootloader, and is therefore dependent on its usage (MCUBoot is automatically included if one follows the environment set up steps below).
+Most notably it takes advantage of the [flash partition layout](https://github.com/mcu-tools/mcuboot/blob/main/docs/readme-zephyr.md).
+* _How are the upgrades performed???_
+* Limited testing has resulted in patch sizes of 1.6 to 6.4 percent of target image size depending on the types of changes made.
+However, more extended testing has to be performed in order to make any generalized claims.

 ### Purpose
 Many resource-constrained IoT units are used in a manner which makes them inaccessible via cable and at the same time unable to receive large amounts of data using radio transmissions.
 Upgrading firmware is hence difficult or in some cases impossible.
 Integrating support for delta updates in the unit is a potential solution to this problem, as it significantly reduces the payload during an upgrade scenario.
 However, as of now there is no open-source solution for delta upgrades in embedded systems.
 The purpose of the application is to such a solution is achievable and that it causes a significant payload reduction.